 Once your bank feed is working again, it will not import transactions for any days that are covered by your statement upload.

 Can I disable my bank feed?

-Of course!
-You can follow the steps outlined in this article and repeat the process for each bank feed you want disabled.
+Yes - you can follow these steps to disable a bank feed and repeat the process for each bank feed you want disabled.

-If you’re just looking to switch your bank feed to an Open Banking bank feed, then check out this article on how to switch.
+If you just want to switch your bank feed to an Open Banking bank feed, then read our article on how to switch.